KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 ![](images/what_is_cookpad_world.png)

 Cookpad is one of famous recipe sharing service in the world.
-We have two kind of the service, for Japan and for rest of the world for now.
+We have two kinds of the service, for Japan and for rest of the world for now.
-According to the similarweb.com, Cookpad is the largest site in food category.
+According to the similarweb.com, Cookpad is the largest site in the food category.

 # Cookpad for iOS(Japan and Global)

 ![](images/cookpad_for_ios_japan.png)
 ![](images/cookpad_for_ios_global.png)

-We also have two kind of iOS applications.
+We also have two kinds of iOS applications for Cookpad.
 One is for Japan and another is for rest of the world.
-They are difference service growth level, so we have't merge them yet.
+They are difference service growth level, so we haven't merged them yet.

-Anyone comes from out of Japan, can see global app.
+If anyone comes from out of Japan, you can see global app.

 # Cookpad for iOS(Japan)

 ![](images/cookpad_for_ios_global.png)

-I focus on japanese app today.
+I focus on the Japanese app today.

 # History for Cookpad iOS App